qwe98734/qwe98734.github.io/_posts/2018-04-15-overall-data-structure-and-algorithm.md

 	</tr>
 </table>

-Note: among above data structures, the worst space complexities of all are O(n), except the Skip List is O(n log n).
+Note1: among above data structures, the worst space complexities of all are O(n), except the Skip List is O(n log n).

----
+Note2: The "Access" is differed from "Search" and should point to the complexity of accessing a specific element.
+Take Three examples, first of all, Binary Heap is array-based, so it can access an element by index at O(1) time as same as Array.
+Secondly, Binary Search Tree(BST) does not have an index system, it needs to traverse through many children to access a specific element at Θ(log n) time, but O(n) time if sorted elements are inserted into an empty BST.
+Thirdly, Hash Table cannot access an element without a key, so the author defines N/A for accessing a spcific element, but Θ(1) time for search if we have already known the key.

 ## Common Array Sorting Algorithms